 To determine which products have to be downgraded in our award scheme due to the rate of wrongly blocked sites/files, we backed up our decision by using statistical methods and by looking at the average scores.
-The following products with above-average FPs have been downgraded: Trend Micro, K7, McAfee, Symantec, F-Secure, Panda and Microsoft.
+The following products with above-average FPs have been downgraded: F-Secure, K7, Panda, NortonLifeLock and Trend Micro.

 |Blocked||User dependent||Compromised||Protection Rate*||Cluster|